hsm207/sycamore/docs/source/tutorials/end_to_end_tutorials.md

 .embed(embedder=SentenceTransformerEmbedder(batch_size=100, model_name="sentence-transformers/all-MiniLM-L6-v2")
 ```

-6. Lastly, we want to write these documents into OpenSearch to query.
-Make sure that you have OpenSearch running locally.
+6. Lastly, we want to write these documents into the local Sycamore stack.
+Make sure that you have it [running locally](../welcome_to_sycamore/get_started.md).

 ```python
 openSearch_client_args = {